 National experts say current conditions on the Harpeth River are already past the tipping point for production of potentially toxic blue-green algae.
 We raised these issues, along with a number of other legal obligations applicable to the sewer plant, in our comments on the permit that TDEC issued in 2017.

-CLICK HERE to learn more about the Harpeth Conservancy's appeal of the Franklin sewage plant discharge permit.
+CLICK HERE — Learn more about the Harpeth Conservancy's appeal of the Franklin sewage plant discharge permit.

 As a result of your efforts, Franklin's sewer permit now contains an action level that requires Franklin to report to TDEC When its total monthly phosphorus discharge is greater than an average level of 1.3 mg/L during that month.
 When Franklin exceeds that action level, it must report to TDEC and analyze and refine its operations to reduce total phosphorus levels to below the action level, but without expending significant capital.
 The permit also now requires Franklin to submit an annual report on its efforts to optimize its plant to reduce nutrient pollution.